Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 - Limited font selection by default — by default, Spectra One only includes a single font.
 You can fix this by enabling a feature in the Spectra plugin, though.

-Finally, let’s go over a few questions you might have about Spectra One.
+Finally, let’s go over a few questions you may have about the plugin.

 Spectra One is currently 100% free and available via WordPress.org.

-At the time of our Spectra One review, it only comes in a free version.
+At the time of writing, it only came in a free version.
 However, if the theme grows in popularity, it wouldn’t be a surprise to see the developer release a premium version that adds new features.

 While Spectra One does encourage you to install the Spectra blocks plugin as part of the setup process, you’re still free to use other block plugins if you prefer.
-However, you will lose some important features, such as the ability to add custom fonts.
+However, you’ll lose some important features, such as the ability to add custom fonts.

 Overall, Spectra One is definitely not for everyone.

-That’s not a knock on Spectra One specifically — it’s more of a statement about block themes in general.
+That’s not a knock on it specifically — it’s more of a statement about block themes in general.

 You can read our Astra theme review to learn more,